 Geographic numbers are numbers with a local area code, such as 0121 for Birmingham, 01865 for Oxford, or 020 for London.
 If you choose a number with a particular area code, it helps to link your business with that region this can be useful for ‘bricks and mortar’ business, as well as local businesses trying to build trust and authority.

 In the past, businesses also chose these numbers because users on mobiles and landlines alike could call them using their inclusive minutes on their call plan.
+They were also recognisable numbers – customers are more likely to call back if they see a local phone number rather than a 0800 number.
 However, there are some new numbers that are non-geographic but are included in call plans, so this isn’t a clear-cut choice any longer.

 03 ‘UK-wide’ numbers